taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 2

-We see close-up views of the people in the inner most circle, just on the outside of the metal hoop:
+We see the people in the inner most circle, just on the outside of the metal hoop:

 * Jina, also covered in clan tatoos and splendid eSyrup ritual clothing.
 Jina's intradermal shield is visible in shadowy patterns under her clan tatoos.
 Next to her is a tall bucket holding ritual clensing water.
 * Amadou, no intradermal shield and just a few clan tatoos, but dressed spledidly and unspeakably proud of his daughter.
 * Majhee, matriarch leader of their clan, intradermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
 * Maraba, Min's cousin and dearest childhood companion, now an Expert Inker and chosen for the honour of injecting Min's intradermal shield.
 Next to Maraba, in a shallow curving woven basket, is an enormous syringe full of swirling, bubbling, raw eSyrup, freshly harvested from one of their original, surviving cultures, called "Mothers".

+### Page 3

 **"DOOOOHM!"**

-The drums all come to a halt, and all of the concentric circles except the innermost lean in sharply on that last booming beat, hands all stretched towards Min, fingers shaking.

-Jina, Majhee, Amadou, and Maraba stand up and pick up the metal hoop.
+We see many concentric hands, surrounding this scene: Jina, Majhee, Amadou, and Maraba have stood and picked up the metal hoop.
 They hold it in place as Min steps onto the curving metal, hands pushing against the hoop above her head.

-Then they strap Min's ankles and wrists to the metal hoop.
+Majhee and Amadou strap Min's ankles and wrists to the metal hoop as Jina pours the bucket of water slowly over Min.

-### Page 3

-Maraba picks up the syringe as Jina picks up the bucket of water, leaving Majhee and Amadou to hold the hoop with Min inside steady.

-Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its previous location in the circle.
-Then Maraba positions the needle of the syringe full of raw eSyrup against Min's right buttcheek, breaks the skin, and slowly injects all of the eSyrup as Min grits her teeth.
+Min is drenched and Maraba has positioned the needle of the syringe full of raw eSyrup against Min's right buttcheek.
+Maraba slowly injects all of the eSyrup as Min grits her teeth.
+Jina has returned the bucket to its previous location in the circle.

-Min's cousin pulls out the syringe and places it back on the basket.
-Then Jina, Amadou, Majhee, and Maraba turn Min in slow circles as the raw eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, and into her eyelids.
+We see raw eSyrup spreading throughout Min's body, moving up her torso, across her arms and legs, over her face, and into her eyelids.
+Min's has cousin pulled out the syringe and placed it back on the basket.

+### Page 4

 As the intradermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.

-Min's body convulses as her inner circle sets her upright in the very center again.

 The crowd chants **"Seja livre!
 Seja LIVRE!
 SEJA LIVRE!"** as Min finishes integrating the intradermal shield.

 *translation: "Be free!
 Be FREE!
 BE FREE!"*

-### Page 4

 After a tense moment, Min focuses her intradermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.